Noakhali riots

+The massacre of the Hindu population started on 10 October, on the day of Kojagari Lakshmi Puja and continued unabated for about a week.
+Around 50,000 Hindus were marooned in the affected areas subordinate to the Muslims radicals, where the administration had no say.

 Mahatma Gandhi camped in Noakhali for four months and toured the district in a mission to restore peace and communal harmony.
-In the meantime, the Congress leadership started to accept the proposed Partition of India and the peace mission and other relief camps were abandoned.
-The majority of the survivors migrated to West Bengal, Tripura and Assam.
+In the meantime, the Indian National Congress leadership started to accept the proposed Partition of India and the peace mission and other relief camps were abandoned.
+The majority of the survivors migrated to West Bengal, Tripura and Assam in post-partition India.

-Cause of Riot
+Cause

 When elections were held in the provinces of India in 1937, the provincial power of Bengal came into the hands of the Muslims.
-But during the long British rule, Hindus were mainly in the seat of ruler (control of zamindari).
-They were also ahead in education and economics.
-Educated and financially advanced Hindus were forced to obey many new laws of the new Muslim government in various ways.
-One of which is manifested in many places including Noakhali.
-A section of Muslims was looking for an opportunity to vent their old grievances against Hindu zamindars (Local rulers).
+However, during British rule, Hindus had been in control as the zamindars (local rulers).
+They were also better educated and wealthier.
+A section of Muslims was looking for an opportunity to vent their old grievances against Hindu zamindars (local rulers).
 And that was the opportunity they got at the end of British rule in India.

-Attempts to bar Hindus from entering jobs, poor status of Muslims in Hindu-majority provinces, partition of Bengal, and the preposterously fanatic provocations by the Muslim League led to such a gruesome incident.
-The relationship between the Hindus and Muslims was very delicate.
-After this, the false news of a joint Hindu attack on Muslims in the Hindu-dominated Calcutta in retaliation to the attacks by Muslims on Direct Action Day spread exaggeratedly, adding fuel to the fire of previous accumulated anger.
-The Hindu-Muslim riots in Noakhali are believed to have been caused mainly by the resentment of Muslims against Hindus when the British rule was ending and the false news of massacre against Muslims in Calcutta and its outrage.
-Furthermore, there were rumours that, Jaminder of Ramganj Rajendra Lal Chowdhury is going to sacrifice a Muslim boy instead goat in a sacrificial event that gives an initiation of that event.
-On 11 th October, 1946 riots started.
+The relationship between Hindus and Muslims was very delicate.
+The riots in Noakhali are believed to have been caused mainly by simmering resentment among Muslims against Hindus.
+The factors preceding the riot included attempts to bar Hindus from entering jobs, the perceived poor financial status of Muslims, and provocations by the Muslim League such as Direct Action Day.
+Some Muslims also viewed the violence as revenge for the massacre of Muslims in Calcutta during the preceding riots.
+Furthermore, there were false rumours that the Jaminder of Ramganj, Rajendra Lal Chowdhury, was going to sacrifice a Muslim boy instead of a goat in a sacrificial event that initiated the event.
+On 11 October 1946, riots started.

 Prelude

-Communal tensions in Noakhali started soon after the Great Calcutta Riots between Muslims and Hindus.
-Though it was quiet, the tension had been building up.
-During the six weeks leading up to the disturbances in Noakhali, Eastern Command headquarters in Kolkata received reports indicating tension in the rural areas of Noakhali and Chittagong districts.
-Village poets and balladeers composed anti-Hindu poems and rhymes, which they recited and sang in market places and other public gathering places.
+Communal tensions in Noakhali began soon after the Great Calcutta Riots between Muslims and Hindus.
+Although initially quiet, tensions had been building.
+During the six weeks leading up to the disturbances in Noakhali, the Eastern Command headquarters in Kolkata received reports indicating unrest in the rural areas of Noakhali and Chittagong districts.
+Village poets and balladeers composed anti-Hindu poems and rhymes, which they recited in marketplaces and other public gatherings.